We are currently playtesting the solo mode. To participate, you will need two things:

 We add the solo buttons to the app interface.
 Two new buttons appear on the main action menu (“Bot: Take Turn” and “Bot: Submit Theory”) that perform the appropriate move based on where the bot’s player pawn should be on the time track.
 We track whether the bot or the player has located Planet X and adjust the buttons accordingly.
 If the player finds Planet X first, we determine what the bot will do with its final scoring opportunity.
 Version 1.5.0 with these changes was uploaded to the stores on March 10 for beta playtesting.

 We published a draft of the rules sheet for the solo online for open beta testing.
 Version 1.6.0 was uploaded to the stores on April 19, which includes a link to this draft rules sheet.
+We worked with Dan King to make sure that the instructions for the solo mode would be included in the How To Play video.

 By Alexander Mont